-Earlier in her career, Patricia designed the blueprint for the first philanthropy of Bill Gates, who was quoted in the New York Times saying, “History will get right as my most important legacy.”
+Earlier in her career, Patricia helped major brands pioneer forward-looking initiatives.
+She designed the blueprint for the first philanthropy of Bill Gates, who was quoted in the New York Times saying, “History will get right as my most important legacy.”